jalev/Writing-What-Are-You-Doing-Here/part_two/chapter_016.md

 "Right, I'll see to it."

-Ruslan redoubled their efforts to try and wake Wenjie up.
+Ruslan detached themselves from the audio-processor and redoubled their efforts to try and wake Wenjie up.
 But no matter how much they tried, she simply didn't respond.
 The Vampsuit seemed to think that all was normal (given the parameters of 'nothing had changed since her last status change').

 Ruslan finally decided to look up in a dictionary what 'Comatose' meant in the context of Human biology.